Taylor Lee is a bright and color-obsessed artist with a passion for communicating through acrylic paintings.

 Originally from North Carolina, Taylor has spent her entire life in the Southern United States.
 She learned the basics of acrylic painting from her grandmother, who was also a passionate gardener.
 As a child Taylor was surrounded by hydrangeas, wisteria, cotton fields, and kudzu that spread like wildfire.
 It’s no coincidence that Taylor’s abstract paintings resemble an overgrowth in flora and fauna.
 She was also influenced by Puebla City, Mexico, where she spent the summer of 2017 as an artist-in-residence with Mexican visual artist Francisco Guevara at the Arquetopia Foundation and International Artist Residency.

-Taylor is currently preparing a new collection to launch in May.
+Taylor is currently preparing a new collection about mania specifically, and expects to launch it this fall.